wp-plugins/all-in-one-seo-pack/readme.txt

 * You can set your home page descriptions under "Options" -> "All in One SEO".

-In addition to generating META tags the following optimizations are done (some of which are optional, see *Options - All in One SEO* in your admin panel):
+In addition to generating META tags the following optimizations are done (some of which are optional, please visit *Options - All in One SEO* in your admin panel):

 * Your titles are rewritten.
 Actual post title comes first, then your blog name (separated with "|").
 Not the other way round.
 You don't have to touch your template!
 Never ever have "Archive" appear before your precious post title!